Saeima approves modern accreditation model to improve quality in higher education

 Illustrative image.
 Source: pexels.com.

 One of the key advantages of the new system is the reduction of the administrative and financial burden on higher education institutions and colleges.
-Until now, each study field had to be accredited separately, requiring considerable resources for preparing documentation and organising expert visits.
+Until now, each study field had to be accredited separately, requiring considerable resources to prepare documentation and organise expert visits.
 Under the new system, universities and colleges will be evaluated as a whole – including their governance, strategic development, resources, internal quality processes, and student support mechanisms.
 This means a single accreditation procedure for the entire institution rather than multiple separate evaluations for each study field.
 As a result, higher education institutions will be able to use their resources more efficiently to improve the quality of education rather than managing administrative procedures.

 The new system will grant higher education institutions greater autonomy in ensuring quality.
 They will be able to develop their own internal quality assurance systems, adapting them to their specific needs and institutional type.
-This means that higher education institutions themselves will be responsible for how they ensure the quality of education and will be able to choose the most effective ways to do so, while complying with the quality assurance standards of the European Higher Education Area.
+This means that higher education institutions themselves will be responsible for ensuring the quality of education and will be able to choose the most effective ways to do so, while complying with the quality assurance standards of the European Higher Education Area.
 This approach is consistent with the principles of the European Higher Education Area, where institutional autonomy and responsibility are fundamental elements.

 The legislative amendments adopted by the Saeima on 12 March 2026 – Amendments to the Education Law[LV] and Amendments to the Law on Higher Education Institutions [LV] – are available on the website of the Saeima.